basho/basho_docs/source/languages/en/riakcs/cookbooks/Querying-Storage-Statistics.md

 The other entries of each sample are the buckets the user owned during the sampled time.
 Bucket statistics are provided as rollups including each of the following fields:

-* `Objects` &mdash; the number of active&mdash;not deleted and not incompletely uploaded&mdash;files in the bucket
+* `Objects` --- the number of active---not deleted and not incompletely uploaded---files in the bucket
-* `Bytes` &mdash; the total of number of bytes stored in the files of the bucket
+* `Bytes` --- the total of number of bytes stored in the files of the bucket

 For example, a user that owns two buckets, `foo` and `bar`, where `foo` contains one 32MB file and `bar` contains 4 32MB files, would have a sample similar to the following.